 - Genre movies are preferable for the filmmaker to shoot, although not required, as their particular setting is easy recognisable by both the audiance and the filmmaker, and their typical codex easy to follow by the latter.
 However, the filmmaker is not only allowed but encouraged to break any rules attached to a certain genre, to be able to freely tell his or her story, and to push the particularly choosen genre forward.

-- The filmmaker should base his or her cinematography on the Super 16 format, freely choosing from using any black and white or colour photochemical emulsion film, or digital film, or any combination thereof.
+- The filmmaker should base his or her cinematography on the Super 16 or equivalent digital format, freely choosing from using any black and white or colour photochemical emulsion film, or digital film, or any combination thereof.
 However, for principle footage shot with emulsion film, regular 16mm or Super 8 is also allowed besides Super 16.
-Shooting principle footage with digital sensors, the size must be 10.6 x 6 mm as a bare minimum and 15.8 x 8.9 mm as the maximum limit, the maximum digital resolution allowed in camera 2.5K, and the only digital format allowed CinemaDNG RAW, either uncompressed or losslessly compressed.
-However, the maximum postproduction workflow allowed is 4K.
+Shooting principle footage with digital sensors, the size must be 8.8 x 6 mm (2/3) as a bare minimum and 19 x 10 mm (4/3) as the maximum limit, the minimum digital resolution allowed in camera 1080p and 4K as the maximum, and the only digital format allowed CinemaDNG RAW, either uncompressed or losslessly compressed.
+The maximum postproduction workflow allowed is 4K.
 Anamorphic adapters or lenses are allowed to squeeze out as much resolution as possible from the native film gate or sensor.
 Any aspect ratio is allowed to properly tell the story.

 - The filmmaker must be credited as the sole owner of his or her creative work, from start to finish, as the original author, writer, producer, director, cinematographer, sound technician, props maker, special effects technician, model maker, make-up artist, composer, editor, sound mixer, colorist, special visual effects designer, and distributor, although one or two exceptions to this rule could be deemed to be excusable, if not untoward.
 The proper title should be Filmmaker.
 Any helping hands are credited as assistants.
 Crews should be kept to an absolute minimum, not more than a total of three or four assistants at any time during the project.